yuhan210/Mobility-Detector/README.md

 ** Note!
 There are two formats in the collected data

-New version - data collected after May, 2012
+- New version - data collected after May, 2012

 phoneID, Timestamp, GSM,  serving Cell ID| serving Cell LAC | serving Cell RSSI | serving network type | data state| groundTruth | number of neighboring cell towers | Cell ID | LAC | Rssi

 example:
 354957034256753,1342539419312.56,GSM,35463|6037|6|2|0|4|4|35464|6037|9|35466|6037|8|1235|6037|7|35461|6037|5

-Old Version - all of Tiffany's data collected before May, 2012
+- Old Version - all of Tiffany's data collected before May, 2012

 phoneID, Timestamp, GSM, serving Cell ID| serving Cell LAC | serving Cell RSSI | serving network type | data state| groundTruth | number of neighboring cell tower | Cell ID | Rssi

 example:
 355066049626536,1332202806532.5310,GSM,22181|6011|23|2|0|0|4|20561|14|20352|13|21511|16|22187|12

+** Note!

+- 99 is an invalid RSSI.
+RSSI can range from 0 to 32.
+- CellIds are integers between 1 to 65535 (2 bytes)
+- In the trace, if a cellId is greater than 65535, then only the first 2 bytes (n & 65535) represents the cellId.
+The higher 2 bytes is LAC code which you can ignore.
+- 0 means we did not see any cell Id at that point.
+- Every cell tower scan in Android does not reliably return all cell towers.
+So do windowing (we used window of 5 which works well).

 ---